Skip to main content

 Step 6: Flowering Phase = 6 weeks to 3 months

 In nature, cannabis plants start to flower in the fall months, when they are receiving less light.
-The decrease in light signifies to the plants they are nearing the end of their life cycle and its time to begin flowering.
+The decrease in light signifies to the plants they are nearing the end of their life cycle and it's time to begin flowering.
+Cannabis plants start flowering in response to changes in light cycles, and photoperiod plants require a specific number of hours a day of uninterrupted darkness to start flowering.

 Indoors, this action is done by changing the amount of light the plants receive to a schedule of 12 hours of light, and 12 hours of uninterrupted darkness.
 The plants will require less nitrogen during this time than they have had in the previous vegetative phase.

-Most cannabis plants flower for around 8-14 weeks.
+Most cannabis plants flower for around 8-14 weeks, which is known as the flowering period.
 Depending on the strain, some may flower a lot longer than others.
-Pure indica strains usually finish around 8 weeks of flowering, while pure Sativa strains usually finish around 12-14 weeks.
+Pure indica plants usually finish around 8 weeks of flowering, while pure Sativa strains usually finish around 12-14 weeks.

 Some Sativa strains have been known to flower for 16 weeks or longer.
 For this reason, indica strains are most commonly the kind that is grown indoors.